Dance and the power of YET – helping your dancer succeed with a growth mindset

 Applying growth mindset to dance.

-So what can you do as a Crazy Dance Mum to really help your dancer succeed with a growth mindset living in the world of YET.
+So what can you do as a Crazy Dance Momma to really help your dancer succeed with a growth mindset living in the world of YET.

 Download this popular worksheet which will help your dancer appreciate the power of YET and move from focussing on what they can’t do towards setting future goals to achieve.
 To download the PDF version, enter your email underneath the 5 bullet points.